EndPointCorp/end-point-blog/2011/09/06/ruby-on-rails-performance-overview.html.md

 ```

-Rails low level caching makes sense for data that's pulled throughout various actions but additional computations are applied to this data.
+Rails low level caching makes sense for data that’s pulled throughout various actions but additional computations are applied to this data.
 We are unable to cache this at the page request or action level, but we can cache the data retrieved with low level caching.
 I also used Rails low level caching on the search index pages, which is described more in depth [here](/blog/2011/07/22/rails-optimization-advanced-techniques).

 ### HTML Asset related Performance